Published: December 2024

 What Happens if an Elderly Person Has No One to Care for Them?

-While it may not seem like it right now, you have the opportunity to give your mom, dad, or loved one a valuable gift—the gift of helping him or her transition to a lifestyle that will prevent premature decline and provide experiences that are full of life.
+If your parents can no longer care for themselves, now is the time to discuss their living situation.
+While this conversation can feel daunting, you have the opportunity to give your mom, dad, or loved one a valuable gift—the gift of helping him or her transition to a lifestyle that will prevent premature decline and provide experiences that are full of life.

 Home Care vs. Senior Living